openstack-archive/kolla-kubernetes/doc/source/development-environment.rst

 =====================================================

-To set the cluster up for developing Kolla-Kubernetes: you will most likely want to run the following command:
+To set the cluster up for developing Kolla-Kubernetes: you will most likely want to run the following commands:

 .. path .
 .. code-block:: console